marthabawn/EyeTracking/README.md

 - ogama_formatting.py creates dataframe from xlsx files (same code as in create_dataframe.py), puts it in the correct format to be uploaded into Ogama, and writes the dataframe to a csv file.
 This is slow - use cluster

 - ogama_formatting_new.py is the same as above, except it reads data directly from txt files instead of xlsx.
 Still slow - use cluster

+-ogama_formatting_final.py is the final script with all known bugs fixed.
+The files it produces shouls have no problem being uploaded into Ogama correctly.